awsdocs/amazon-rds-user-guide/doc_source/UsingWithRDS.IAMDBAuth.Connecting.Go.md

 In addition, make sure the imported libraries in the sample code exist on your system\.

+**Important**
+The examples in this section use the following code to provide credentials that access a database from a local environment:
+`creds := credentials.NewEnvCredentials()`
+If you are accessing a database from an AWS service, such as Amazon EC2 or Amazon ECS, you can replace the code with the following code:
+`sess := session.Must(session.NewSession())`
+`creds := sess.Config.Credentials`
+If you make this change, make sure you add the following import:
+`"github.com/aws/aws-sdk-go/aws/session"`

 **Topics**
 + [Generating an IAM authentication token](#UsingWithRDS.IAMDBAuth.Connecting.Go.AuthToken)
 + [Connecting to a DB instance](#UsingWithRDS.IAMDBAuth.Connecting.Python.AuthToken.Connect)